zahidparvaiz1/Customer_Segmentation_Using_K_Means-CLustering/README.md

 ## Project Objectives
 The key objectives of this project are outlined below:

-### Data Cleaning & Preprocessing
-Clean the data by addressing missing values, handling duplicates, and removing outliers to ensure smooth clustering processes.
+- **Data Cleaning & Preprocessing**: Clean the data by addressing missing values, handling duplicates, and removing outliers to ensure smooth clustering processes.

-### Feature Engineering
-Create new, relevant features from the existing data to shift the focus from transactional details to a customer-centric dataset for segmentation.
+- **Feature Engineering**: Create new, relevant features from the existing data to shift the focus from transactional details to a customer-centric dataset for segmentation.

-### Preprocessing & Scaling
-Apply scaling and dimensionality reduction techniques to optimize the data for clustering algorithms.
+- **Preprocessing & Scaling**: Apply scaling and dimensionality reduction techniques to optimize the data for clustering algorithms.

-### Customer Segmentation
-Use the K-means clustering algorithm to group customers based on their shopping patterns, supporting personalized marketing efforts.
+- **Customer Segmentation**: Use the K-means clustering algorithm to group customers based on their shopping patterns, supporting personalized marketing efforts.

-### Cluster Profiling & Evaluation
-Analyze the characteristics of each customer segment, and assess the effectiveness of the clusters for marketing initiatives.
+- **Cluster Profiling & Evaluation**: Analyze the characteristics of each customer segment, and assess the effectiveness of the clusters for marketing initiatives.

-## Dataset Information
-The dataset consists of various fields related to online retail transactions.
-Below is a summary of key features:
+- **Recommendation System**: Develop a recommendation system that suggests top-selling products to customers who have not yet purchased them within each customer segment.

 ### Variable Description